Army Rugby Union

 The Army Rugby Union (ARU) is the governing body for rugby union in the British Army and a constituent body of the Rugby Football Union (RFU).
 The ARU was formed on 31 December 1906 and marked the fulfilment of Lieutenant J. E. C. "Birdie" Partridge's (Welch Regiment) idea to have a body to administer the playing of rugby union in the British Army.

+It fields a team that competes in the competitions, such as the Inter-Service Championship which includes the Army Navy Match.

 History

 Since the game's earliest years, members of the army have been keen players, but it was not until the Crimean War (1854–56) that a record was made of a game being played.
 Thereafter regiments of the British Army played wherever they were stationed in the British Empire spreading its popularity around the globe.
 It was a result of the game being played in British India in the 1870s that led to the 3rd (East Kent) Regiment and the 62nd (Wiltshire) Regiment having a hand in the creation of the Calcutta Cup, the oldest international trophy.
 Many English rugby union clubs such as Leicester were also formed by soldiers.

 The Army were represented in the very first international by two England players, Lieutenant Charles Arthur Crompton RE and Lieutenant Charles William Sherrard RE.

 Shortly after the ARU was formed the RFU donated the Army Cup, which was to be competed for at inter-unit level.
 Over the years there have been some ferocious contests for cup and from those contests the reputation of the Army's great rugby units have been made.
 Those units include; the Duke of Wellington's Regiment, the Welch Regiment, the Royal Signals and 7 Regiment Royal Horse Artillery.